-When you’re carrying your tech into work, you don’t want to look unprofessional, so why not choose a full grain leather laptop bag can never go wrong with a briefcase that can protect your gadgets regardless of the weather.
+When you’re carrying your tech into work, you don’t want to look unprofessional.
+So why not choose a full grain leather laptop bag from Vonbaer.com you’ll never go wrong with a briefcase that can protect your gadgets regardless of the weather.

 2. Portfolio Briefcase

 A portfolio is a type of briefcase that allows you to gather documents in one place.
 Slim, flat, and portable, it can store essential materials and keep them organized.
 Lawyers mostly use them to carry legal documents and medical practitioners to store samples of medicines.

 3. Padfolio Briefcase

 There’s a difference between a portfolio and a padfolio.
 Portfolios are brief bags that serve the purpose of document storage.
 Padfolios are a blend of portfolios and notepads, so they’re generally slimmer than portfolios.
 You can expect to find a writing card, a calculator, credit card pockets, and enough space for documents in a padfolio.